 The developer is also installing a 25-foot landscaping barrier with trees and bushes between the medical center and surrounding houses.

-“This is a prime example of getting way out in front and trying to communicate with the neighbors,” St. George City Councilman Jimmy Hughes said during the public meeting in which the zone change for the development was approved, “and I want to let them know that we appreciate that and I encourage them to keep doing that as this develops.”
+“This is a prime example of getting way out in front and trying to communicate with the neighbors,” St. George City Councilman Jimmie Hughes said during the public meeting in which the zone change for the development was approved, “and I want to let them know that we appreciate that and I encourage them to keep doing that as this develops.”

 Ed. note: Report revised to include input from the medical center’s physician tenants.